MarktW86/azure-psdocs-processing/azureservicefabricps/0/ServiceFabric/Get-ServiceFabricApplicationManifest.md

 PS C:\> Get-ServiceFabricApplicationManifest -ApplicationTypeName "PersistentToDoListApp" -ApplicationTypeVersion "1.0"
 ```

-This command gets the application manifest for the application type version 1.0 of the application type name PersistentToDoListApp.
+This command gets the application manifest for application type version "1.0" of the application type name "PersistentToDoListApp."

 ## PARAMETERS